-The purpose of this Note is to provide guidance as to whether security expenditure incurred by a taxpayer is deductible for income tax purposes under the existing provisions of the Act.
+This Note provides guidance on whether security expenditure incurred by a taxpayer is deductible for income tax purposes.

 2. Background

 Taxpayers incur a variety of expenditure for the purpose of preventing and combating crime in South Africa.
 Such security expenditure usually falls into one of the following categories: